-A map of the pipeline route is located Appendix A.
+A map of the pipeline route is located in Appendix A.

 The requirements for and details of this report are outlined in the specific conditions issued by the Board in its Order for EB-2012-0226, dated March 28, 2013.
-The Conditions of Approval can be found in Appendix B. Accordingly, the purpose of this Interim Monitoring Report is to fulfill these conditions.
+The Conditions of Approval can be found in Appendix B. Accordingly, the purpose of this Final Monitoring Report is to fulfill these conditions.
 The Conditions of Approval addressed in this report are as follows:

-- "Union Gas Limited ("Union") shall construct the facilities and restore the land in accordance with its Revised Application and the evidence filed in EB-2012-0226 except as modified by this Order and these Conditions of Approval." - "Union shall implement all the recommendations of the Environmental Report filed in the prefiled evidence, and all the recommendations and directives identified by the Ontario Pipeline Coordinating Committee ("OPCC") review." - "Union shall advise the Board's designated representative of any proposed material change in construction or restoration procedures and, except in an emergency, shall not make such change without prior approval of the Board or its designated representative.
+- 1.1 "Union Gas Limited ("Union") shall construct the facilities and restore the land in accordance with its Revised Application and the evidence filed in EB-2012-0226 except as modified by this Order and these Conditions of Approval." - 1.3 "Union shall implement all the recommendations of the Environmental Report filed in the prefiled evidence, and all the recommendations and directives identified by the Ontario Pipeline Coordinating Committee ("OPCC") review." - 1.4 "Union shall advise the Board's designated representative of any proposed material change in construction or restoration procedures and, except in an emergency, shall not make such change without prior approval of the Board or its designated representative.
 In the event of an emergency, the Board shall be informed immediately after the fact."

 - 2.4 "Union shall furnish the Board's designated representative with all reasonable assistance for ascertaining whether the work is being or has been performed in accordance with the Board's Order." - 3.1 "Both during and after construction, Union shall monitor the impacts of construction, and shall file four copies of both an interim and final monitoring report with the Board.
 The interim monitoring report shall be filed within six months of the in-service date and the final monitoring report shall be filed within fifteen months of the in-service date.
 Union shall attach a log of all complaints that have been received to the interim and final monitoring reports.
-The log shall record the times of all complaints received, the substance of each complaint, the actions taken in response, and the reasons underlying such actions." - 3.2 "The interim monitoring report shall confirm Union's adherence to Condition 1.1 and shall include a description of the impacts noted during construction and the actions taken or to be taken to prevent or mitigate the long-term effects of the impacts of construction.
-This report shall describe any outstanding concerns identified during construction." - 4.1 "Union shall obtain all other approvals, permits, licences, and certificates required to construct, operate and maintain the proposed project, shall provide a list thereof, and shall provide copies of all such written approval, permit, licences, and certificates upon the Board's request."
+The log shall record the times of all complaints received, the substance of each complaint, the actions taken in response, and the reasons underlying such actions." - 3.3 The final monitoring report shall describe the condition of any rehabilitated land and the effectiveness of any mitigation measures undertaken.
+The results of the monitoring programs and analysis shall be included and recommendations made as appropriate.
+Any deficiency in compliance with any of the Conditions of Approval shall be explained. - 4.1 "Union shall obtain all other approvals, permits, licences, and certificates required to construct, operate and maintain the proposed project, shall provide a list thereof, and shall provide copies of all such written approval, permit, licences, and certificates upon the Board's request."